 According to Prijo Samuel, Senior Research Analyst, Research and Consulting, 6Wresearch, "Nigeria's video surveillance market declined in 2015 on the back of slumping global oil prices and weak economic conditions.
 Further, several projects were on hold due to elections in the country, which affected the growth of the market.
 However, market conditions are expected to improve from 2016 onwards".

-"Apart from retail, commercial offices are also witnessing healthy demand for video surveillance systems; higher demand for IP video surveillance systems is likely to come from commercial offices vertical owing to declining prices and increasing penetration of players in the country."
-Samuel concluded.
+"Apart from retail, commercial offices are also witnessing healthy demand for video surveillance systems; higher demand for IP video surveillance systems is likely to come from commercial offices vertical owing to declining prices and increasing penetration of players in the country," Samuel concluded.

 "Nigeria Video Surveillance Market (2016-2022)" provides in-depth analysis with 70 figures and 28 tables covered in more than 125 pages.
-The report estimates and forecast overall Nigeria video surveillance market by revenue, by types & components of video surveillance systems and verticals such as banking & financial, government & transportation, commercial offices, retail & logistics, industrial & manufacturing, residential, hospitality & healthcare and educational institutions.
+The report estimates and forecasts overall Nigeria video surveillance market by revenue, by types & components of video surveillance systems and verticals such as banking & financial, government & transportation, commercial offices, retail & logistics, industrial & manufacturing, residential, hospitality & healthcare and educational institutions.

 Media Courtesy : Digital Terminal